 Our second choice for cooking method would be an air fryer.
 Using an air fryer is the closest you’ll get to pan frying these burritos, without using oil.

 Our third choice would be to use a regular oven.
 You can brush oil on the tortillas and bake at a high temperature for a slightly crispy exterior.
 The tortilla shell will definitely be crispy, just not as crispy as pan-frying or using an air fryer.

 After pan frying or using your air fryer to finish these chimichangas, you can top them with all your favorite taco toppings!
 We love using a sour cream drizzle, guacamole and fresh diced tomatoes.
 Homemade Pice de Gallo would also be super delicious.

-If you need to reheat these chimichangas, the oven is the best way to do it.
-Of course, giving them a minute or so in the microwave is fine if you don’t mind the tortilla not being crispy.
+If you need to reheat these chimichangas, the oven or the air fryer is the best way to do it.
+Of course, giving them a minute or so in the microwave is fine if you don’t mind the tortilla not being as crispy.

 - Pan Fried Beef Tacos

 - Chipotle Creamy Salsa Chicken